-This Chemical Hygiene Plan identifies priorities for laboratory and field safety programs and promotes the use of safety procedures and guidelines in UCF research and teaching.
+This plan identifies priorities for laboratory and field safety programs and promotes the use of safety procedures and guidelines in UCF research and teaching.
 The Laboratory Safety Coordinator (LSC) performs an annual review of the Laboratory Safety Manual to ensure currency and comprehensiveness.